ufs-community/ufs-srweather-app/docs/UsersGuide/source/ContainerQuickstart.rst

    cp /scratch1/NCEPDEV/nems/role.epic/containers/ubuntu20.04-intel-srwapp-develop.img .

-Optionally, users may convert the container ``.img`` file to a writable sandbox by running:
+Users may convert the container ``.img`` file to a writable sandbox.
+This step is equired when running on Cheyenne but is optional on other systems:

 .. code-block:: console